-The portfolio has a widespread geographical footprint encompassing main urban areas, with a weighting towards Gaborone (being the primary economic hub in Botswana).
+The portfolio has an extensive geographical footprint in Botswana covering its main urban areas, with a weighting towards Gaborone (being the country's primary economic hub) and a small footprint in Namibia.

 NATURE OF INVESTMENT AND RETURNS

 The ownership of linked units in a variable rate loan stock company is tax efficient as profits are distributed by means of a dividend and a debenture interest payment which is larger than the dividend.
 The full amount of interest is deductible from income of the variable rate loan stock company as an expense incurred in the production thereof.